 That I might make hugely wrong decisions.

-That I might mess up my kids profoundly.
+That I messed up my kids profoundly.

 That I might be missing what God’s purpose is for me.

 That there won’t be enough of whatever I need in the future.

 That I’m not working hard enough.

 That I’m not enough.

 You know, little things like that.

 But what I’m seeing from Scripture as I look at Luke’s account of the arrival of Jesus is the common theme of not fearing – of being told to not be afraid – as if it’s something we supposedly can choose to do.